TweetingCynical/password-generator/README.md

 ### Pseudocode

-Steps to achieving the working game:
+Steps to achieving the working generator:

 * Declare variables needed for the process:
   - Different character types;